 Address checks to the PSF headquarters.

 If you would like a receipt emailed to you, please include your email address along with your check.

 Checks in US currency are preferred.
 We can accept other currencies for donations valued US$20 or more, but fees on conversions are significant.

 The transaction fees are substantial, so please only use transfers for donations valued at US$50 or more.

 For US taxpayers, contributions to the PSF are tax-deductible.
 The PSF has been recognized as a public charity under section 501(c)(3) of the Internal Revenue Code.
 (See the exemption letter for details.)
 You should consult your tax adviser for rules as they apply to your situation.

 Donations to the PSF are currently not tax-deductible in most other countries; most countries require an organisation to be incorporated in that country (or in the EU, for EU member states), and the PSF does currently not have the resources to do so.

 If you have a question about donations, please write to the PSF at (email@example.com).

 The PSF would like to thank the following donors for their contributions.
 Donors are listed in descending order using an algorithm that takes into account both the amount of donation and the age of the donation.

-The donors list is currently being ported to the new website.
+The donors list is being ported to the new website.
 Please see our previous donation page for the current list.
 It gets updated daily.
 Thank you.